johnny353535/yoi/docs/_pages/components/verticalmenu.md

 ---
 layout: base
 group: components
-title: Verticalmenu
+title: Vertical Menu
-permalink: components/verticalmenu
+permalink: components/verticalMenu
 status: draft
 ---

-# VerticalMenu
+# Vertical Menu

 <p class="intro">A simple vertical menu with up to three levels of sub menus and optional pointers on the right or left side.</p>